Vyral/joshua-holt/_posts/2021-02-19-4-reasons-not-to-wait-until-spring-to-sell.md

 **4\.
 You can show off your home’s unique features.** Perhaps you have a charming fireplace to light up when these shorter days give way to darkness.
 Maybe you have a cozy living room that lends itself well to buyers’ visions of staying nice and warm with loved ones as they watch the first snowfall.
 Alternatively, it could be the case that your landscaping isn’t quite where it needs to be; a little snow cover will conveniently blanket any eyesores.&nbsp;

-Bonus reason: Low inventory.
-Yes, I already touched on this, but I can’t stress it enough: We’re dealing with *the lowest inventory that we have**ever* *seen.* So, as long as they are no other major life factors preventing you from putting your home on the market today, then you’ll benefit greatly from getting ahead of the so-called “best selling season” of spring.
-You can enjoy everything the spring market has to offer right now, but with even more advantages added on.
+Bonus reason: low inventory.
+Yes, I already touched on this, but I can’t stress it enough: We’re dealing with *the lowest inventory that we have <u>ever</u>* *seen.* So, as long as they are no other major life factors preventing you from putting your home on the market today, then you’ll benefit greatly from getting ahead of the so-called “best selling season” of spring.
+You can enjoy everything the spring market has to offer right now but with even more advantages.

 If you’d like help getting the selling process started, please reach out via phone or email anytime.
 It would be our pleasure to guide you through all that’s required to make your home market-ready.
 We have the tools to help you sell quickly and for top dollar so that you can move on to the next chapter of your life with confidence.